 A paper submitted to the Texas Water Journal may not have been published in another journal.
 If a paper has been rejected or withdrawn from another journal, the author must notify the editor-in-chief of this at the time the paper is submitted to the Texas Water Journal.

-The Texas Water Journal is an open access journal, based on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-This means that all Texas Water Journal content is freely available, without charge to users or their institutions.
-Users are therefore permitted to read, download, copy, distribute, print, search, or link to the full texts of articles, or use them for any other lawful purposes.
+The Texas Water Journal is a diamond (also known as platinum) open access journal, which means that all Texas Water Journal content is freely available, without charge to users or their institutions.
+Under the principle that making research freely available to the public supports a greater global exchange of knowledge users are permitted to read, download, copy, distribute, print, search, or link to the full texts of articles, or use them for any other lawful purposes.
 This may be done without asking for prior permission from the publisher or the author.
 This open access policy is in accordance with the BOAI definition of open access.

 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License (CC BY) that allows others to share the work with an acknowledgement of the work’s authorship and initial publication in the Texas Water Journal.